cooltrain7/Planetside-2-API-Tracker/Weapons/readme.md

 * DA excluded generation 1 assault rifles/carbines with UBGL, but sanctioned Yumi.
 And there's a few more UBGL weapons out there too.
 A decision needs to be made to either ban all, unban all, or leave as is. ([Issue #70](https://github.com/cooltrain7/Planetside-2-API-Tracker/issues/70))
 * Are people happy with the naming conventions of these files and formats therein? ([Issue #42](https://github.com/cooltrain7/Planetside-2-API-Tracker/issues/42), [Issue #78](https://github.com/cooltrain7/Planetside-2-API-Tracker/issues/78))
-* Need someone to build a Github action to automatically sort/compile on update of the main list